CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2025/Branford/README.md

 ### 8/6
 Today was about adding videos and audio files to vscode and to integrate them properly using vscode. tags like < img >, < video >, and < audio > have all been used in today's assignment.
 I had difficulty starting out but I eventually picked up on it as the day went by.

+### 8/11
+Today was an introduction to styling with CSS.
+I found it intuitive and farely easy.
+I know now that there are multiple ways to style an html document.

 [GitHub Account](https://github.com/Brranforrd/Brranforrd)